 Self care is neither a scapegoat nor an extravagant luxury reserved for influencers.
 It’s also not always about getting away from the kids and spending time alone.
-In my own experience, self care is any action that fills your cup, nourishes your soul, and allows you show up fully in life.
+In my own experience, self care is any action that fills your cup, nourishes your soul, and allows you show to up fully in life.

-What are the four categories of self care?
+What are the Four Categories of Self-Care?

 - Physical Self Care – This is pretty much what it sounds like.
 We need to spend time tending to our physical needs: eating well, getting exercise, drinking plenty of water and getting fresh air.